Magnificat in E-flat major, BWV 243a: The four Christmas interpolations

 The four hymns Bach inserted in the Magnificat for the Christmas vespers had a tradition in Leipzig.
 A setting by Bach's predecessor Kuhnau in a Christmas cantata is extant.
 They can be connected to scenic display of the Christmas story, representing the annunciation to the shepherds, first by one angel (A, B), then by the multitude (C), finally a cradle song (Kindleinwiegen, D).
 In Bach's autograph, the four movements are grouped at the back of the volume.
 They are written in older musical styles than most of the Magnificat movements.

 A

 Vom Himmel hoch, da komm ich her (From heaven on high I come here) is the first stanza of a hymn by Martin Luther, "Vom Himmel hoch, da komm ich her", a paraphrase of the Annunciation to the shepherds.
-It is set for four parts in E-flat major and alla-breve as an a cappella motet, with the soprano singing the melody in long notes, the lower voices in imitation of the motifs.
+It is set for four parts in E♭ major and alla-breve as an a cappella motet, with the soprano singing the melody in long notes, the lower voices in imitation of the motifs.